 These incredible websites allow you to upload pictures, share your stories, upload audio and video files, create maps, set-up events, and even include RSVPs.
 With a wedding website, not only can your guests access just about any information regarding your wedding that they could possibly want, but they can RSVP for your rehearsal dinner, your wedding, any parties or showers you have planned, or even any activities you have set-up beforehand.

 My husband and I even kept all of our guests up to date on exactly where we were in our wedding planning process, including pictures, and were able to create polls and quizzes so our guests could help in the planning as well.
 This was incredibly handy!
 You can then email this link out to all of those people you are inviting to your wedding.
 As your website is updated, your guests will be kept up to date.

-I don't highly suggest text messaging as a way to inform everyone, unless of course it is followed by another form of communication, like a phone call.
+I don't highly suggest text messaging as a way to inform everyone, unless of course it is followed by another form of communication, like a phone call as you saw in my situation above).
 Text messaging is great for in the moment communication, especially if you are including a picture of the engagement ring along with it.
 Everyone loves engagement rings!
 However, I would not use it for your sole source of communication.